sense 1v

 Hanno vietato l’ingresso ai non residenti.
 (Giosuè Carducci, Odi Barbare)

-vietàre : to prohibit
+vietare : to prohibit

 vie||re : (accento grave)

-Indicative mood (Indicativo) of the verb vietàre
+indicativo vietare.
+Indicative mood of the verb vietare

 Tempo semplice